Auxiliary Tasks and Exploration Enable ObjectNav: Discussion

-The authors thank Vincent Cartillier for help preparing the RedNet models.
+\xhdr{Acknowledgments.} The authors thank Vincent Cartillier for help preparing the RedNet models.
+EW is supported in part by an ARCS fellowship.
 The Georgia Tech effort was supported in part by NSF, AFRL, DARPA, ONR YIPs, ARO PECASE, Amazon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Government, or any sponsor.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Government, or any sponsor. \end{spacing}

 { }

 \thesection{\Alph{section}} \thefigure{A\arabic{figure}} \thetable{A\arabic{table}} \phantomsection